Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Medium-term Until the end of FY2029 The final year of our long-term management plan and the end point for our current long-term environmental targets

-Long-term FY2030 and beyond The period after our current management plans
+Long-term FY2030 and beyond The period after our long-term management plans

 Financial Impacts